MartinBraquet/MartinBraquet/README.md

-How's the life that you have?
+How's the idiosyncratic life that you have?